QPG-MIT/optiverse/docs/INSPECT_TOOL.md

 ## Usage

-1. **Activate the tool**: Click the pipet icon in the toolbar or select Tools → Pipet
+1. **Activate the tool**: Click the inspect icon in the toolbar or select Tools → Inspect
 2. **Click on a ray**: Click anywhere near a ray path
 3. **View information**: A dialog will display all ray properties at that location
 4. **Close dialog**: Click "Close" or press Escape
-5. **Deactivate**: Click the pipet icon again to return to normal mode
+5. **Deactivate**: Click the inspect icon again to return to normal mode

 ## Technical Details